-The Reconciliation Ambearssadors Program invites groups to host one of our Reconciliation Ambearssadors (ambassadors) who will guide you through a year of free ways to make a difference for First Nations children and promote the Truth and Reconciliation Commission’s Calls to Action.
-Hosting groups are urged to “teach” the bear Indigenous languages and stories, and make sure it joins in cultural activities so it becomes a well known Reconciliation Ambearssador in the community!
+The Reconciliation Ambearristers Program invites groups to host one of our Reconciliation Ambearristers (ambassadors + barristers) who will guide you through a year of free ways to make a difference for First Nations children and promote the Truth and Reconciliation Commission’s Calls to Action.
+Hosting groups are urged to “teach” the bear Indigenous languages and stories, and make sure it joins in cultural activities so it becomes a well known Reconciliation Ambearrister in the community!
 Bears have already gone as far as Australia!

 Groups and their bears are required to work alongside Elders and update the Caring Society on what they have been learning.
 After their time with their bear, groups must write a letter or prepare a video explaining all they have learnt and their Ambearrister’s story.
-Groups can keep their Ambearssador only if they are able to provide the Caring Society with another plush animal (teddy bear, bunny rabbit, etc) to send to another school.
+Groups can keep their Ambearrister if they are able to provide the Caring Society with another plush animal (teddy bear, bunny rabbit, etc) to send to another school.

 - Groups must work with an Elder to organize a naming ceremony for their bear and describe why the name was chosen.